scepman/csr-request/README.md

 This option is similar to the previous one, but uses a client secret instead of a certificate.
 The client secret must be created in the "Certificates & secrets" section of your app registration.

+### 4. Interactive authentication

+Usage: `CsrClient SCEPMAN_BASE_URL SCEPMAN_API_SCOPE CLIENT_ID interactive TENANT_ID`

+This option will open a browser window for interactive Entra ID authentication.
+Before you can use this, you must do the following preparation:
+- Create a new app registration in Azure portal.
+In Authentication, add a "Mobile and desktop application" as a platform.
+- Go to the app registration SCEPman-api and visit "Expose an API".
+Under "Authorized client applications", you must add the client ID of the app registration just created.

+For this case, CLIENT_ID refers to the newly created app registration.

 ## License

 All code is available under the terms of the [MIT License](LICENSE).